OpenNTF/org.openntf.nsfodp/README.md

 Additionally, there are some properties to set in your Maven `~/.m2/settings.xml` configuration.

-There are two modes of operation: local and remote.
-In the case of local operations, set the `notes-program` to the path to a local Notes or Domino installation and `notes-platform` to the URL of a [Domino update site](https://github.com/OpenNTF/generate-domino-update-site).
-In practice, I've found that update sites generated from Domino instead of Notes are more reliable.
+There are three modes of operation: remote, containerized, or local.

+#### Remote Operations

+For remote operations, install the contents of the distribution update site on a Domino server.
+It's safest to use a server dedicated to this purpose, particularly if you are going to build NSFs that use OSGi update sites.
+Because using an update site involves loading and unloading bundles dynamically, it would conflict with normal app behavior on the server.

-These are the applicable properties to configure remote or server execution:
+These are the applicable properties to configure remote execution:

 ```xml
 <?xml version="1.0"?>